mojorero/cars-rest-api/Readme.md

 ## Assumptions, compromises and good-to-knows

-The maven plugin openapi generator has been used to generate a server stub for the API.
+api-first approach: The plugin openapi generator has been used to generate a server stub for the API.
 The server code implements the mentioned server stub.
 In order to speed up the development, the testing of the features is done by unit and integration tests.
 For next releases, it will be necessary to do more Unit testing and less integration testing, in accordance with the established best practices (testing pyramid).
 Invested amount of time to implement this task: between 8 and 10 hours.